This post may contain affiliate links. Please see my disclosure policy for details.

 Staying here certainly makes a statement and the past speaks through the walls to you.
-Here’s the reasons why it’s the perfect hotel for history lovers!
+Here are the reasons why it’s the perfect hotel for history lovers!

 How to reach Luxor in Egypt

 If you’re heading here from Cairo, the easiest way to get here is to fly.
-Egyptair run affordable internal flights throughout the country with a really generous luggage allowance of 23KG!
+Egyptair runs affordable internal flights throughout the country with a really generous luggage allowance of 23KG!

 So much more than the UK’s strict policies.
 This flight will take one hour and takes a lot of the stress out of booking public transport.
 I always use Skyscanner for flight bookings to get the best deals.

 Overnight buses are an even cheaper option and are quite a good service.
-I would recommend GoBus which have an app that you can in advance book online.
+I would recommend GoBus which has an app that you can book your journey online.